 Benefits of Panchagavya – A blessing to mankind

-A mixture of these 5 cow products create Panchagavya.
+So, a mixture of these 5 cow products creates Panchagavya.

-In a nutshell, cow milk has got all the medicinal properties required for man to live a healthy life.
-For this reason, cow’s milk is called Soma or nectar, by the Vedic Scriptures.
+In a nutshell, cow milk has got all the medicinal properties required for a man to live a healthy life.

 Thanks for reading!